lucyparsons/meetingslides/lplstasi.rst

   - Allow us to write letters on behalf of people who have been arrested to judges

-* Wrote bylaws (which can be ammended)
+* Wrote bylaws (which can be amended)

 ----

 Ways to Get Involved
 ====================

-* We all have day jobs too!
-So we need your help...

-  - Planning events and doing outreach is something we struggle with
+  - Planning events and doing outreach

-  - We need help doing press releases, social media posts
+  - We need help doing press releases, social media posts, making stickers/posters

-  - If you have front-end development skills  (OpenOversight, 1505 visualization)
+  - If you have development skills for OpenOversight and 1505 visualization

-  - We need help making posters, stickers and propaganda

-  - If you're a journalist or know people who can help us dig through documents holler at your boy (that's me).
+  - If you're a journalist or know people who can help us dig through documents

-  - Public Trello, private GitHub
+  - Give us your email, join us on slack, we can add you to our public Trello